Entry deadline: 7 p.m. Eastern Time,

 - Schedule for Entrants

 For those of you who haven't entered before, let me explain the basics.
 STC competitions recognize and encourage excellence in online communication and technical publications.
-Our competition receives entries from DC, Maryland, and Virginia, as well as from other states and from other countries.
-Washington, DC metropolitan area experts and some remote online judges gather to evaluate the entries in the competition.
+Our chapter competition receives entries from DC, Maryland, and Virginia, as well as from other states and from other countries.
+Washington, DC and Baltimore metropolitan area experts and some remote online judges gather to evaluate the entries in the competition.
 The judges provide written feedback on the strengths or weaknesses of each entry with reference to a standard in each category.
 The judges make recommendations that you may apply to future endeavors.
+Many entrants regard this feedback as a valuable part of their participation.

 Who is Eligible to Enter?